I Have a Dream: Speech title and the writing process

 On November 27, 1962, King gave a speech at Booker T. Washington High School in Rocky Mount, North Carolina.
 That speech was longer than the version which he would eventually deliver from the Lincoln Memorial.
 And while parts of the text had been moved around, large portions were identical, including the "I have a dream" refrain.
 After being rediscovered in 2015, the restored and digitized recording of the 1962 speech was presented to the public by the English department of North Carolina State University.

 King had also delivered a speech with the "I have a dream" refrain in Detroit, in June 1963, before 25,000 people in Detroit's Cobo Hall immediately after the 125,000-strong Great Walk to Freedom on June 23, 1963.
 Reuther had given King an office at Solidarity House, the United Auto Workers headquarters in Detroit, where King worked on his "I Have a Dream" speech in anticipation of the March on Washington.
-Mahalia Jackson, who sang "How I Got Over", just before the speech in Washington, knew about King's Detroit speech.
-After the Washington, D.C.
-March, a recording of King's Cobo Hall speech was released by Detroit's Gordy Records as an LP entitled The Great March To Freedom.
+Mahalia Jackson, who sang "How I Got Over" at the march just before King's speech, knew about the Detroit speech.
+After the March on Washington, a recording of King's Cobo Hall speech was released by Detroit's Gordy Records as an LP entitled The Great March To Freedom.